 - The shipment did not enter any of the final states before the

 promised_date recorded, then Track cannot perform

 If a shipment is marked as late, then Track records how many hours late it is in the

 lateness.hours_late property.
 This information is refreshed every time the shipment is retrieved from the Tracking, Shipment or Events APIs.

 is_late flag is reset if the shipment is updated with new

 hours_late is reset to NULL.

 is_late shipment property should not be confused with the Late shipment state.
-Like all other shipment states, the Late shipment state is assigned on the basis of a carrier tracking event that REACT has received.
+Like all other shipment states, the Late shipment state is assigned on the basis of a carrier tracking event that Track has received.
 Simply put, the

 lateness calculations on trackable shipments.